jaimesuarezdata/Credit_Card_Transactions/README.md

 Credit Card usage in the U.S. may increase from March to June due to tax refunds, travel, weddings, and spring-related sales.
 Additionaly, during December when there is a significant boost in credit card use due to holiday shopping, travel, and celebrations.

-Both periods coincide with cultural and economic events that encourage higher levels of consumer spending
+Both periods coincide with cultural and economic events that encourage higher levels of consumer spending.
 <p>&nbsp;  </p>

 <img src="Images/Transaction count by Category.png" alt="Transaction count by Category" style="width: 45%; display: inline-block;"> <img src="Images/Total Transactions by Category.png" alt="Total Transactions by Category" style="width: 45%; display: inline-block;">